About The Artist

 and techniques has earned him a reputation for archaeological

-materials or animal fuels.
+materials, modern equipment or fuels.
 His

-research has led him to remote locations in the American southwest, Mexico,
+research has led him to remote locations in the American Southwest, Mexico,

 Central and South America and Puerto Rico, tracing the origins of ancient pottery making